mobizt/FirebaseClient/README.md

 The async result from source 2 can be accessed from the async result callback.

+> [!NOTE]
-Note that, the async client object used in authentication task shoul be defined globally as it is async task.
+> The async client object used in authentication task shoul be defined globally as it is async task.

 The aync result provides two types of information, `app events` and `result data`.